|Oracle® Database Appliance Getting Started Guide

 |PDF · Mobi · ePub|

-Caution:Installing Oracle Database Appliance Virtual Platform onto a previously configured Oracle Database Appliance overwrites all existing software and applications, including Oracle databases.
+Caution:Deploying Oracle Database Appliance Virtualized Platform onto a previously configured Oracle Database Appliance overwrites all existing software and applications, including Oracle databases.
 Ensure you have a backup of all your data and application software before proceeding.

 Configuring Oracle Database Appliance Virtualized Platform software and your initial database requires approximately three hours to complete.
-This chapter contains the following sections, each of which must be completed before proceeding to the next:
+This chapter contains the following sections, which you should address in the order listed here:

 Note:For a checklist of tasks to deploy Oracle software on a non-virtualized Oracle Database Appliance, see Chapter 3, "Deploying Oracle Software on Bare Metal Oracle Database Appliance."